Ten College Qualities You Shouldn't Ignore

 Some important college qualities are easy to overlook.
 But they can have a profound impact on your college experience.

 Cost, location, size, weather, academics... there are many obvious college factors to consider.
 But some key factors are not so obvious.
-Here's what to look for.
+Here are 10 you should consider as you research potential schools.

 Academics and Support